-- Jesus pointed to the creation account as the basis for the doctrine of marriage and divorce.
+- He pointed to the creation account as the basis for the doctrine of marriage and divorce.
 He said, “Have you not read that He who made them at the beginning ‘made them male and female,’ and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?”
 (Matthew 19:4-5).
 Jesus asserted the sanctity of the marriage bond by quoting Genesis 2:24.
-Thus, Jesus made it clear that He accepted the account as factual.
+Thus, He made it clear that He accepted the creation account as factual.

-- Jesus testified to the truthfulness of Moses’ record (the author of the book of Genesis) when He said: “For if ye believed Moses, ye would believe me; for he wrote of me.
+- He testified to the truthfulness of Moses’ record (the author of the book of Genesis) when He said: “For if ye believed Moses, ye would believe me; for he wrote of me.
 But if ye believe not his writings, how shall ye believe my words?”
 (John 5:46-47).

-- Jesus spoke of Noah’s flood in Matthew 24:37 as an actual historical account which was recorded in Genesis chapters 6, 7, and 8.
+- He spoke of Noah’s flood in Matthew 24:37 as an actual historical account which was recorded in Genesis chapters 6, 7, and 8.
 And He used that Flood in making a comparison to the destruction of the Earth at His second coming.

 In His service,